-Building soils is the primary outcome of the activities of these saprophytic fungi.
-They create brown rot, remaining of the wood, which acts as a nutrient sponge that holds a wealth of roots, microbes, insects, and water.
+Building soils is the primary outcome of the activities of the saprophytic fungi.
+They create brown rot, remaining in the wood, which acts as a nutrient sponge that holds a wealth of roots, microbes, insects, and water.
 Remember that sponge-like topsoil when you were in the forest?
 That’s it!

 We’ll work in partnership with these fungi to kick-start the entire process of landscape regeneration and soil creation on your land…

 Next up are the soil fungi.
 Mycorrhizal fungi work in unison with the root systems of almost every plant on our planet.
 Some 80-95% of all terrestrial plants form symbiotic relationships with these fungi.
 Without these mycorrhizal relationships, most plants would probably not exist.
 Let that sink in for a second…